IoC-Sunderland/Properties-Vs-Getters-and-Setters/README.md

 Here we create a Java Style class in Python i.e. a class with Public, "Private" and "Protected" instance attributes.

 We then show how we can write the same class in Python without access modifiers.

+# Properties
+The use of the @property decorator allows getter and setter methods to be invoked automatically when an instance attribute is accessed.

+@property decorator can be added after code has already been written if we need to add getters and setters for some reason i.e. change of implementation.

+See example: <strong>Properties</strong>

+# Getters and Setters
+In other OOP languages such as Java, getter and setter methods are used to enable access to private instnace variables.

+In Python we don't enforce this and instance variables can be public.
+However, we can mimic this pattern by implementing Python Properties if required (see above).